 - Drill about 20 evenly spaced 1/4 in. holes in the bottom of the upper bin.
 These holes provide drainage; do not drill holes in the bottom of the lower bin.

-- Prepare bedding for the worms by shredding newspaper into 1-in. strips or soaking the coir in water for 30 minutes.
+- Prepare bedding for the worms by shredding newspaper (if using) into 1-in. strips or soaking the coir in water for 30 minutes.
 (You can add coffee grounds to the mix, as well!)
 Worms need bedding that is moist but not soggy.
-Moisten the newspaper by soaking it in water and then squeezing out the excess.
-Cover the bottom of the bin with 3 to 4 inches of moist newspaper or coir.
+Moisten paper by soaking in water, squeezing out excess moisture, and re-fluffing; or slowly add water to dry paper while mixing for even moisture.
+Cover the bottom of the bin with 3 to 4 inches of moist bedding.

 - Add your worms to the bedding.
 One pound of redworms will process 3 to 4 pounds of food scraps a week.
 There are about 1,000 worms in a pound.
 If you start out with less than a pound, don't worry -- they multiply very quickly.
 Add a handful of soil or finely ground eggshells to the bin to provide the worms with grit to help them digest.

 - Place bin in a well-ventilated area, such as a laundry room, garage, balcony, under the kitchen sink, or outside in the shade.
 Use the bin without drainage holes to catch liquid (leachate) that drains from the upper bin.
-This leachate is a great liquid fertilizer.
+This leachate is a great liquid fertilizer, but is best used only on non-edible plants.
+Learn more about leachate here.

 - Feed the worms slowly at first.
 As the worms multiply, you can add more food.
 Bury the food in a different section of the bin each week.
 The worms will follow the food scraps around the bin.
 Covering the bedding and food with a damp piece of burlap or a sheet of newspaper or cardboard will keep down fruit flies.